Rima/event-persistence/event-persisting-service/README.md

 ## How to run
 ### installing couchbase
-In order to run this app you need a Couchbase server running, see Couchbase.org for installing a CB server.
+In order to run this app you need a Couchbase server running, download and unpack couchbase from couchbase.com

-Make sure during setup/configuration to tick `Indexing` and `Querying` Couchbase is ports hungry, make sure you have available ports to run it and all its depandant services https://developer.couchbase.com/documentation/server/3.x/admin/Install/install-networkPorts.html you can check what occupied ports you have by running `sudo lsof -i -P -n | grep LISTEN`
+Make sure during setup/configuration to tick `Indexing` and `Querying`

+Couchbase is ports hungry, make sure you have available ports to run it and all its depandant services https://developer.couchbase.com/documentation/server/3.x/admin/Install/install-networkPorts.html

+you can check what occupied ports you have by running `sudo lsof -i -P -n | grep LISTEN`